 As someone who’s written about France and its capital for a good part of their career, my inbox often fills with emails from readers about their forthcoming travels.

 Sometimes, it’s as simple as asking about hotels I recommend in a particular Parisian neighborhood, or whether it’s really a bad idea to visit in November.
-At other times, though, readers in the anxious throes of planning a trip to France await my advice on the “best” way to see and “do” the country- as if there were cookie-cutter responses to the question.
+At other times, though, readers in the anxious throes of planning a trip to Paris or elsewhere in France await my advice on the “best” way to see and “do” it all- as if there were cookie-cutter responses to the question.

 When responding to the second, more anxious type of query, I often gently point out how much individual tastes, interests, budgets, and available time are crucial factors in creating the “ideal” trip.
 Then I advise the person to dig more deeply– and above all, let go of the idea that there’s any one “right” way to plan a trip to France.